 After your foam letter is applied, you will see that the paint is not uniform.
 You will need a very fine tip paintbrush to fill in the uneven spots.
 The higher the quality of your paintbrush the better, because you’ll be able to stay within the lines more precisely.
 Let your monogram dry for 1 hour.
 After an hour, apply a second layer of paint with your fine tip brush by filling in the monogram again.
 You’ll be pleased that you applied a second coat because it makes for a bolder statement.
 Let dry for 1 hour.
 Repeat this step for however many plates you want to complete.

 Again, lay the stamp paint side up on your newspaper, and press the plate directly on to the stamp.
 Again, you’ll see that the paint does not apply evenly, but it does give you the shape you desire.
 Fill in the design with your fine tip paintbrush.
 Let first layer of paint dry 30 minutes.
 Come back and fill in a second layer with your paint color and brush.
 Now you’re done!
-Let all plates dry overnight.
-A set of these for a close friend or your Mom for Mother's Day would be really special!

 No comments: